 Prior to Autumn 2011, the department offered a curriculum that had been around for decades.
 It contained a broad spectrum of courses and included options for degrees to be ACS-certified, but the certified degrees were difficult to obtain due to a burdensome course load driven by the inception of the current Liberal Studies Program in the late 1990s.
-When the department officially adopts the revised curriculum, there will be a good number of students who will be caught in between curricula.
+Because the department officially adopted a revised curriculum, there may be several students who will be caught in between curricula.
 The department guarantees that no student will be delayed in graduating due to the new curriculum; it does not extend this guarantee to courses outside the chemistry curriculum (e.g., failure to complete Liberal Studies Program courses on time or fulfill other graduation requirements).

-In some cases, the switch in curriculum is simply a matter of a course number change.
-In others, courses in the old curriculum are being completely phased out and substitutions will need to be made.
-Table 3.13 contains information on how old courses articulate to courses in the revised curriculum.
+In some cases, the switch to the new curriculum is simply a matter of a course number change.
+In others, courses in the old curriculum have been completely phased out and substitutions will need to be made.
+Table 3.11 contains information on how old courses articulate to courses in the revised curriculum.

-Table 3.13: Old to new course articulations
+Table 3.11: Old to new course articulations